LogicMojo AI & ML Course

 Focus on verified placement outcomes.
 Check LinkedIn alumni from the last 2 batches.
 LogicMojo and DeepLearning.AI have the strongest verifiable data here.
 Don't fall for 'guaranteed placement' claims without checking the fine print.

-What I Tell Every Student to Verify Before Enrolling:
+What I Tell Every Student to Verify Before Enrolling

-- ✓Ask for batch-wise placement data — not "100+ students placed."
+Not "100+ students placed."
 I want numbers: "How many students in your Jan 2026 batch, and how many got placed within 3 months?"
 DeepLearning.AI publishes this openly.
 LogicMojo shares it on request.
 If a course refuses, that's your answer.

-- ✓Search LinkedIn for recent alumni — filter by 2024–2025 graduates.
+Filter by 2024–2025 graduates.
 Are they in AI roles?
 What companies?
 If you can't find any, the placement claims are likely inflated.

-- ✓Check if interview prep covers what 2026 interviews actually test — RAG, agents, LLM evaluation, system design for ML.
+RAG, agents, LLM evaluation, system design for ML.
 If mock interviews only cover sklearn and basic DL, the course hasn't updated for 2026.

-- ✓Evaluate project quality — will the projects on your GitHub make a recruiter stop scrolling?
+Will the projects on your GitHub make a recruiter stop scrolling?
 Deployed projects > Kaggle notebooks > tutorial code.

-- ✓Test schedule flexibility — ask specifically: "What happens during my college exams?
+Ask specifically: "What happens during my college exams?
 Can I pause?
 Are all sessions recorded?"

 Red Flags I've Personally Spotted in AI Course Marketing